drepkovsky/k-site/README.md

 # k-site

 KSite is a react, bootstrap-like component library used for an easier static page creation.
-KSite was build upon styled-components.
+KSite was build upon styled-components library.

 ## Install